 Between the years 1760 and 1830, during the Industrial Revolution, the manufacture of pianos had significant expansion and underwent considerable modifications.
 The new and improved handling of steel and iron enabled some of these changes; such as the high quality of string steel, (correctly called a piano string) as well as the precision of cast iron.
 All of this was a response to the desire of composers and pianists to have a piano with a more robust and sustained sound.

 Other instruments also suffered significant consequences from this revolution; for example, the harp began to be made of iron and the strings of steel.

 Over time, the tonal range of the piano also increased, going from five octaves in Mozart's time to seven-eighths and a third or more of modern pianos, which we will cover in the next paragraph.

-The pinnacle of piano-making took place in the late 18th century, around 1780, with manufacturers such as Johann Andreas Stein, Nannette Streicher, and Anton Walter.
+The pinnacle of piano-making took place in the late 18th century.
+Around 1780, it started with manufacturers such as Johann Andreas Stein, Nannette Streicher, and Anton Walter which were german piano makers.
 In 1828, Bösendorfer was founded in Austria, and in 1853 the German Heinrich E. Steinweg emigrated to the United States, where he founded the Steinway & Sons brand; which was a milestone in the development of pianos.